dashjay/superlcx/README.md

     └── handler.go
 ```

 The interfaces are exposing as follows under 'handler.go'.
-If you need to load the configuration, load it yourself.(I will then use TOML to pass the configuration)
+If you need to load the configuration, load it yourself, or use the cc module TOML to load your config.
 ```
 func HandleRequest(req *http.Request)
 func HandleResponse(req *http.Response)